somehundred/cfgScripts/README.md

 + *golimp*

   Makes every NPC collapse on the spot.
 Lighter version of *killall*.
-Optional dependency: *unbreak*

 + *killall*

   Kills every NPC and prevents game from reloading in case essential NPCs die.
-Optional dependency: *unbreak*

 + *propsexplode*